 Here are 15 tips for creating a brand identity that helps you achieve your marketing goals.

 1. Create Your Company Logo

 Your company logo should help you stand out from your competitors.
 A good logo should be eye-catching, unique and memorable.

 A good custom logo design can do wonders in branding.
 When choosing an icon, think about what would make the best visual symbol for your brand.
 This can be literal, or it may be more abstract.

-Colours is very important aspect of your logo design and should not be treated as an arbitrary decision.
+Colours are a very important aspect of your logo design and should not be treated as an arbitrary decision.
 Successful company logos use colours to effectively convey meaning and communicate ideas.
-Red for instance, evokes passion, excitement and energy, while yellow suggests playfulness and optimism.
+Red, for instance, evokes passion, excitement and energy, while yellow suggests playfulness and optimism.
 The colour of your logo should reflect what ideas and feelings you want your customers to associate with the company.